-Another consideration prior to setting the production container in place is whether a root barrier material will be used to prevent "rooting out".
-For several nursery species, rooting out of the production container into the socket pot and surrounding field soil can be a problem.
+Rooting out of the container Another consideration prior to setting the production container in place is whether a root barrier material will be used to prevent "rooting out".

+Rooting out of the container

+For several nursery species (Birch, maple, willow, ash) rooting out of the production container into the socket pot and surrounding field soil can be a problem.

 It makes harvest difficult and inefficient.

 Several chemical deterrents are available to reduce this rooting out problem.

-One product is a root barrier consisting of a copper-treated fabric that is placed between the production container and socket pot.
+Rooting out of the container One product is a root barrier consisting of a copper-treated fabric that is placed between the production container and socket pot.
 A second option is using a volatile herbicide impregnated root barrier placed at the bottom of the socket pot.
 A tight fit between the socket and production container is necessary for optimal control of rooting out.